 It was three on Monday afternoon, a usually slow time in the place.
 I was doing a batch of fries when Emilio Leone, Emilio Michael Leone, walked in.
 I almost tripped over the kitchen waste basket when I saw him.
 I'd heard he was back in town.
 That was hot news among the girls on the Hill because Emilio was the cutest, sharpest, coolest guy ever to grace the area, the coolest guy around here for years and years, actually.
 Hell, he wasn't just cute, sharp and cool, he was damned handsome.

 Emilio wasn't tall, only about five eight or nine, maybe two inches taller than me.
-(It was good that he wasn't too tall because one day, on Dress-up Friday, when kids put on their best clothes, ~ girls wearing heels and guys in sportcoats, I was in the gym where the school's audio-video club during lunch hour played records and kids could dance, Emilio came in.
-I was wearing my blue felt poodle skirt and my red high heelside.
+(It was good that he wasn't too tall because one day, on Dress-up Day, when kids put on their best clothes, ~ girls wearing heels and guys in sportcoats, I was in the gym where the school's audio-video club during lunch hour played records and kids could dance, when Emilio came in.
+I was wearing my blue felt poodle skirt and my red high heels.
 Emilio saw me; his eyes lit up and before I could even catch my breath, he wisked me into his arms.
 My cheek was against his, his warm, smooth hard cheek that was fragrant with, I think, shaving cream.
 My hand was curled in his, between us, against his chest.
 I'll never, ever forget the sensation of that short dance, my arm over his broad shoulder, at the back of his neck, my fingers touching the ends of his hair.
-The song we danced to was Mel Carter's "Hold Me, Kiss Me, Thrill Me".
 I was so overcome I couldn't speak, and then the dance was over.
 Emilio smiled, and left.
 SIGH!
 I looked after him with big eyes; I was panting a bit, ---sigh, sigh,SIGH!)
 Well...
 Emilio had such great hair too, very thick.
 I sometimes thought it was sort of the color of the caramel topping of a sundae, and just a little too long to be civilized.
 It always hung over his collar and dropped onto his forehead, curled a little around his ears.
 His eyes were soft and a little sad, deep set in an angular face, a crystaline medium blue and fringed with long brown lashes; one eyelid drooped a little.
 His complexion was fresh looking, always looking like he'd just shaved it, and there were some very, very fine scars around his eyes and on high cheekbones.
 The slight imperfections gave him a sweet tough guy look..
 And, his skin like velvet and satin...
 In school, in the hall, when I was hurrying to class, he grabbed me around the waist, swung me around so my feet were completely off the ground.
 He laughed; it sounded like a shout of pure joy.
 Then, he pulled me into him, and kissed me.
 I felt his strength all down his warm, hard, muscular, lean body, and, ummm, his unmistakable boner.
 I threw my arms around his silky neck, shoved my fingers into his soft thick hair, so smooth and cool on top and so warm and sensual near his scalp.
 And, oh, I wanted some place to be alone with him, fast-fast, like the janitor's icky broom closet, even, yeah, now-now-now...
 FUCKING NOW!

-Mike's little sister Tina, almost as beautiful as Emilio, was one of my closest friends years ago, in my same grade in school.
+Emilio's little sister Tina, almost as beautiful as Emilio, was one of my closest friends years ago, in my same grade in school.
 That made Emilio a sophisticated senior and me a dopey sophimore when he kissed me.
 He kissed me so hard and deep that I never forgot his warm sweet, eager mouth; not only was it fabulous, but it was also my first French kiss.
 Emilio matured early.
 Did you ever see a teenage guy with no pimples, I mean, really none?
-That was Mike.
+That was Emilio.
 And, he carried himself like a man too.
 He was watched with awe, not only by the girls, but also by the women teachers, There was a really ripe scandal about him screwing redheaded stacked Miss Beech, Estelle Beech, the French teacher, who was only twenty two, that he even moved in with her for a while, but nothing could be proved by the school board.
 And, then she left before the next year's term started.

 The Leones came to Cleveland from New York City,